jvde-github/AIS-catcher/README.md

 **Edge version**:

-- Fast fixed point downsampling for RTL-SDR dongles extended to 1920K and 2304K
+- Fast fixed point downsampling for RTL-SDR dongles extended to CS8 and more sample rates (i.e. support for HackRF).
-- Fine tuning of EMA model, EMA model seems to perform now at least as good and is faster (see validation section) -> EMA model is now default
+- Fine tuning of EMA model, EMA model seems to perform now at least as good and is faster (see validation section) -> EMA model is now default model.
 - ....

 Version **0.34**: